poudelpratik/dcm-rust/wasm-generator/readme.md

-# WASM Generator
+# wasm-generator

-The WASM Generator is a component of the DCM-RUST (Dynamic Code Migration in Rust) solution.
+The wasm-generator is a component of the DCM-RUST (Dynamic Code Migration in Rust) solution.
 It facilitates the generation of WebAssembly (WASM) modules as part of the DCM infrastructure.
 The generator can be run directly from the source code or deployed as a Docker container.